tardate/LittleCodingKata/databases/redis/about/README.md

 # About Redis

-Redis basics and MacOSX installation.
+Redis basics and MacOS installation.

 ## Notes